Transcendent-Dredge-Raven/Transcendent-Dredge-Raven/README.md

 - 👋 Hi, I’m @Transcendent-Dredge-Raven
-- 👀 I’m interested in learning to code and gain knowledge.
+- 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning C++.

 <!--
 - 💞️ I’m looking to collaborate on ...